viewing Apigee X documentation.

 Configure another service project for backend services

 It's a best practice to separate your Google Cloud infrastructure into multiple projects.
-See Best practices for enterprise organizations.
+See Decide a resource hierarchy for your Google Cloud landing zone.
 This section explains how to deploy a backend service in a separate service project and attach it to the shared VPC host.
 Apigee can use the backend service as an API proxy target because both the Apigee service project and backend service project are attached to the Shared VPC host.

 To do these steps, we assume you have your Shared VPC already set up and shared with the backend service project, as described in Setting up Shared VPC.